Zigzag Canyon Overlook Hike on Mt Hood

 1) Walk to the far west side of the parking lot and look for a trailhead at the end of it.
 You’ll pass in front of Timberline Lodge and its swimming pool on your way.

-2) Take the wood stairs up the hill on the east side of Timberline Lodge.
+2) Take the wooden stairs up the hill on the east side of Timberline Lodge.
 Keep heading up the hill until you reach the Pacific Crest Trail.
 Follow it to the left.
 You’ll be heading toward the chairlift.

 The Magic Mile lift